 Non-native (introduced) species of plants, animals, and organisms can cause large-scale, irreversible changes to ecosystems by predation and competition for food, shelter and space, subsequently, eliminating native species over time.
-For example, introduced Cane Toads from South and Central America are prevalent in Queensland and the Northern Territory and are making their way west.
-They are responsible for the decline across Queensland and the Northern Territory of many native frog, reptile and mammal species through competition, predation and their highly toxic poison.
+For example, the introduction of Cane Toads from South and Central America are prevalent in Queensland and are making their way west.
+They are responsible for the decline across Queensland and the Northern Territory of many native frog, reptile and mammal species through their highly toxic poison.
 They are prohibited in Western Australia.
 They are of major concern and an imposing threat to the Kimberley.

-Another threat to biodiversity in the northern wetlands is the infestation of the Giant sensitive plant, Mimosa pigra as well as the Noogoorah Burr.
+Another threat to biodiversity in the northern wetlands is the infestation of the toxic thorny shrub, Mimosa Pigra as well as the Noogoorah Burr.
 Both introduced species spread quickly and choke out native local vegetation especially along waterways.
-Introduced invasive grasses can dramatically reduce foraging areas for native wildlife and can cause lasting damage through increasing the intensity of fires, killing trees.
 In Australia, there are few effective treatments for many invasive species.
 We are losing the native, living natural heritage protected lands are intended to conserve.
 It is a continual fight, which highlights the best solution as being prevention.